 In-Orbit Validation (IOV) satellites

 These testbed satellites were followed by four IOV Galileo satellites that are much closer to the final Galileo satellite design.
 The Search & Rescue feature is not installed.
 The first two satellites were launched on 21 October 2011 from Guiana Space Centre using a Soyuz launcher, the other two on 12 October 2012.
 These 4 IOV Galileo satellites were constructed by Astrium GmbH and Thales Alenia Space.
-On 12 March 2013, a first fix is performed using those four IOV satellites.
-Once this In-Orbit Validation (IOV) phase has been completed, the remaining satellites will be installed to reach the Full Operational Capability.
+On 12 March 2013, a first fix was performed using those four IOV satellites.

 GNSS.asia is funded by the European Union within Horizon 2020, the EU Framework Programme for Research and Innovation, under grant agreement no 641615.